awslabs/deeplearning-emr/mxnet-spark/README.md

 ### Load and partition data on the cluster.
 We have already copied CIFAR-10 data into a [Amazon S3](https://aws.amazon.com/s3/) bucket `mxnet-spark-demo`.
 Since the data stored in S3, can be accessed on all nodes we do not have to move data between the driver and executors.
 We will fetch only the S3 keys on the driver and create an RDD of keys using the [boto](http://boto.cloudhackers.com/en/latest/) library - Python interface to access AWS Services.
-This RDD will be partitioned and distributed to the executors in the cluster and we will fetch and process the images directly on the executors.
+This RDD will be partitioned and distributed to the executors in the cluster and we will fetch and process the mini-batch of images directly on the executors.

 We will use the helper method ```fetch_s3_keys``` from [utils.py](https://github.com/awslabs/deeplearning-emr/mxnet-spark/utils.py) to get all the keys from an S3 bucket, this method also takes a prefix to list keys that start with that prefix.
 The arguments are passed when you submit the main application.